gaehlerm/SoftwareEngineering/README.md

 There are a lot of things to consider when writing tests.
 The example above was very simple.
 In real code you have to deal with much more complex objects.
 With many more arguments.
 But all together it comes down to one point: Do you really understand what you want to test?
 If no, there is no need to start writing a test.
 It would never work.
 It would be a waste of time.
 Rewrite your code to make it simpler or get someone to help you understand the problem you should solve.

+// where does the setup and teardown part go?

 In the setup part it is very common to have helper functions that create all the objects needed.
 These are normal python functions that return the desired objects.
 You might even have a util file for all the tests.
 Some fairly static objects you might need in a lot of different tests.

 There are also some things to watch out for in the execution part of the test.
 The first mistake almost everyone made was checking two floating point numbers for equality.
 Due to rounding errors this will probably fail.
 There are dedicated approximative checks you should use instead.